cossacklabs/product-docs/acra/what-is-acra.md

 * **Detect and prevent incidents:** automate Acra's reactions to detect potential leakage and protect sensitive data and/or keys during security incidents.

-* **Achieve complaince** in data security and privacy while actually increasing practical security posture.
+* **Achieve compliance** in data security and privacy while actually increasing practical security posture.
 (Best of two words: compliance and actual pragmatic security.)

 Acra essentially moves security boundary as close to the data itself as possible without sacrificing security and usability, and provides a number of defense-in-depth mechanisms to protect the data.